department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/topline-summary.md

 - Introduction
 - Initial Findings
   - Services, Benefits, & Tasks
-    - 1 Services at Regional Benefit Offices can be meaningfully categorized in at least four distinct ways
+    - 1 Service categories
-    - 2 Public Contact staff primarily assist with the benefit of disability compensation
+    - 2 Primarily benefit = disability compensation
     - 3 Public Contact staff primarily assist with the task of applying for benefits
     - 4 Providing beneficiaries official documents is a significant function of Regional Benefit Offices
     - 5 There are few (if any) tasks that require a Veteran to be physically present at Regional Benefit Office